BestTimesToVisit.com Logo

 nature

-Embark on a boat trip during the plankton blooms to witness the majestic whale sharks, the ocean's gentle giants, gracefully gliding through the warm waters.
+Embark on a boat trip to witness the majestic whale sharks, the gentle giants of the ocean, as they migrate through the warm waters.
 Snorkeling or diving alongside these magnificent creatures is an unforgettable, humbling experience.
-Remember to book with reputable local operators who prioritize ethical wildlife viewing.
+Aim for the drier season when visibility is best.

 Best time: October-March